iStock Video – Awesome Exclusive Footage at Low Prices

 The Getty Images' trustworthy effect

-Although iStock is a stand-alone company, started independently and well-established as a leading microstock agency, since 10 years they are owned and managed by Getty Images.
+Although iStock is a stand-alone company, started independently and well-established as a leading microstock agency, for 10 years it is owned and managed by Getty Images.

 Getty is one, if not the most, renowned stock imagery agency in the world, with decades in the stock imagery licensing business.
 Their high-profile is built through steady and sustained-in-time relationships with top-class providers and customers from the most relevant media companies.
 To learn more about them, read our Getty Images review.